“You see them WITH glasses!”…

 An original set of House of Wax Lobby cards

 House of Wax was an instant hit when it premiered in New York on 10th April 1953, and deservedly so; it is still a hugely entertaining film when seen today, more than fifty years later, even in a flat version.
 But at the time, the sumptuous colour and superb 3D photography and six-track stereophonic sound were a revelation - the latter all the more remarkable because the director, Andre de Toth, was blind in one eye therefore and had no stereoscopic perception.
-It was also presented in a widescreen format of 1.66:1 rather than the usual 1.33:1.
-It would remain the highest grossing 3D movie until 1969s The Stewardesses - a low-budget sexploitation flick.
+Presented in an aspect ratio of 1.37:1, it remained the highest grossing 3D movie until 1969's The Stewardesses, a low-budget sexploitation flick.

 3D was up and running now and the studios began an almost mad scramble to acquire 3D rigs of their own and get a 3D movie into production.
 Columbia bounced back first, on 1st May 1953, with Fort Ti, an excellent action adventure story set against a backdrop of the French and Indian Wars in Colonial America, which starred George Montgomery.
 For Fort Ti, they abandoned their first camera rig in favour of Natural Vision, and enjoyed much success with this movie which, incidentally, was directed by the indomitable William Castle, who would later become more renowned as the creator of gimmick-laden horror movies such as The Tingler (1959), 13 Ghosts (1960) and The House on Haunted Hill (1959) than for the many other genres he worked in during his long and successful career.